moveit/moveit2_tutorials/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.rst

           moveit_visual_tools.publishTrajectoryLine(trajectory, jmg);
         };

-These three closures each capture ``moveit_visual_tools`` by reference and the last one captures a pointer to the joint model group object we are planning with.
+Each of the three closures capture ``moveit_visual_tools`` by reference and the last one captures a pointer to the joint model group object we are planning with.
 Each of these call a function on ``moveit_visual_tools`` that changes something in RViz.
 The first one, ``draw_title`` adds text one meter above the base of the robot.
 This is a useful way to show the state of your program from a high level.